walterfreeman/phy211/recitation.md

 See the "Video solutions" page on the website for links to video explanations of how to solve all the problems for recitations going back to Week 9.

+Week 12 Friday: to be posted tomorrow (it's a group discussion on the paper)

 Week 11 Wednesday: <a href="recitation/recitation-energy-power.pdf">for screensharing on Collaborate</a>.